IIIF/api/source/api/presentation/3.0/index.md

 ##### structures

-The structure of an object represented as a Manifest can be described using a hierarchy of Ranges.
+The navigational structure of an object represented as a Manifest can be described using a hierarchy of Ranges.
+This can be used to describe the "table of contents" of the object or other navigational structures that the user can interact with beyond a simple linear progression described in the Sequence.
+The hierarchy is built by nesting the child Range resources in the `items` array of the higher level Range.
 The top level Ranges of these hierarchies are given in the `structures` property.

 The value _MUST_ be an array of objects.

 * A Manifest _MAY_ have a list of one or more Ranges in `structures`.<br/>
   Clients _SHOULD_ process `structures` on a Manifest.
+The first hierarchy _SHOULD_ be presented to the user by default, and further hierarchies _SHOULD_ be able to be selected as alternative structures by the user.

 ```json-doc
 {"structures": [